 Perform your music

 Many singers get famous when they perform their music live.
 You can start with your friends, family, and those you feel most comfortable with.
-Then perform in the small venues such as open mics, talent shows, and cafés.
+Then perform in small venues such as open mics, talent shows, and cafés.

 Ask small local venues or event organizers if you can perform at their event.
 Try going to them in person or calling over the phone instead of sending an email.